How I Met Your Mother: How I Met Your Father

 On December 14, 2016, it was reported that Isaac Aptaker and Elizabeth Berger were set to write a new version of the previous spin-off's pilot, re-titled How I Met Your Father, with Bays and Thomas serving as executive producers.
 On March 6, 2017, it was announced that following signing new contracts with 20th Television that would see both Aptaker and Berger being promoted to executive producers and co-showrunners on This Is Us alongside Dan Fogelman, their completed spec script for How I Met Your Father would be placed on the back burner in light of their new duties.

 On August 8, 2017, Fox chairman Dana Walden told Deadline that the studio was set to try a third attempt at a spin-off with different writers due to the unavailability of Aptaker and Berger.
 It was also stated that all ideas from the previous two attempts are not carried over and the new attempt are created from scratch.
 On August 11, 2017, Deadline reported that Alison Bennett had been selected to write the spin-off.
 It was also confirmed that this incarnation would be developed under the title used for the Aptaker and Berger project, and that Bays and Thomas are once again attached as executive producers.

 On April 21, 2021, it was announced that the spin-off series was ordered by Hulu, with Hilary Duff attached to play lead character Sophie.
 Aptaker and Berger would helm the project as creators, writers, and executive producers.
 On June 16, 2021, Chris Lowell was announced to have joined the cast in a starring role.
-On August 10, 2021, Francia Raisa, Tom Ainsley, Tien Tran and Suraj Sharma joined the cast in a starring roles.
+On August 10, 2021, Francia Raisa, Tom Ainsley, Tien Tran and Suraj Sharma joined the cast in starring roles.
 On August 30, 2021, Daniel Augustin joined the cast in a recurring role, replacing Brandon Micheal Hall, who exited the project due to scheduling conflicts.

-On January 18, 2022 How I Met Your Father began streaming on Hulu in the US, Disney+ internationally and Star+ in Latin America.
+On January 18, 2022, How I Met Your Father began streaming on Hulu in the US, Disney+ internationally and Star+ in Latin America.

+In September 2023, the show was cancelled after 2 seasons.

 Nielsen ratings

 The show's highest viewed episode was the series finale, "Last Forever", watched by 13.13 million viewers.
 Previously, the most viewed episode was the season 1 episode "The Pineapple Incident", watched by 12.3 million viewers.
 The lowest-viewed episode was the season 6 episode "Landmarks", watched by 6.4 million viewers, approximately 52% of the show's previous series high, and approximately 49% of the show's finale viewership.

-Season nine was the highest watched season overall and among the 18-49 adults, scoring a 4.5 rating in that sector up from the second-highest rating of 4.1 in season seven.
+Season nine was the highest watched season overall and among the 18–49 adults, scoring a 4.5 rating in that sector up from the second-highest rating of 4.1 in season seven.